ilchen/cryptopals/README.md

 from one vector space to the other.
 The kernel of this mapping `T` are the pre-images (elements from the n-dimensional vector space) that get mapped to the zero vector from the m-dimensional vector space.
 Looking at the above-mentioned dependency matrix of dimension [2048 x 2176], we are dealing with two vector spaces over GF(2): one of dimension 2176 and the other of dimension 2048.
-And then we identify those elements of the first vector space that get mapped to the zero vector from the second vector space.
-Since the first vector space is of the larger dimension than the second, the mapping `T` is a many-to-one mapping (by pigeonhole principle).
+And then we identify those elements of the first vector space that get mapped by `T` to the zero vector from the second vector space.
+Since the first vector space is of a larger dimension than the second, the mapping `T` is a many-to-one mapping (by pigeonhole principle).
 Therefore we should expect to find multiple such vectors.

 #### Finding the kernel of the dependency matrix T